Maine National Bank

 This former private bank was started by the Freer Brothers in 1874.
 In 1917 the bank became known as The Farmers Bank.
 The vault's 13-ton door was delivered from Akron by a team of eight horses.
 To unload the door from the wagon, 100 pounds of bananas were used to grease the planks.
 The door hinges alone weighed three tons!

-Pictured here is Jim Kisicki who played the bank manager in The Shawshank Redemption.
-We appreciate Jim coming back for major Shawshank events to greet Shawshank fans!
+Pictured here is the late Jim Kisicki who played the bank manager in The Shawshank Redemption.

 SHAWSHANK TRAIL FUN FACT